Who is the person behind the Brand/your story?

 When asked about the Tumelo before and after the brand, he says, “It’s always been the same person.
 That being said, I've definitely grown to know who I am first, then who I am in the industry of creating.”

 In brief, Tumelo is motivated by everything.
 Artists, he says, have the gift of seeing the world differently, and finding inspiration in what other people may view as nothing.
 Most of all, there is no denying that Tumelo is indeed inspired by the THEN and NOW - mixing both the young and old to create what we see in front of us today.
 Music is another source of inspiration, especially the music of J Cole and Jay Z.

 What is your vision for growing your brand?

 “I aim to keep my brand different from other streetwear brands.
 My goal has always been to be different, and to stand out."
 Tumelo's vision involves creating unique items, staying relevant and producing items that carry weight.
 Long term, he also plans on signing other designers and even having his own production house one day.

 Like any company, or individual who tries to build their own brand, Tumelo has not been immune to financial challenges.
 That being said, he does have an incredibly positive outlook on life and understands that one needs to spend money to get money.
 Another key challenge is his ongoing internal battle with whether or not his clothing line is communicating with people the way he wants it to.

 If you were to give advice to young people who are trying to reach their goals what would you say?

-Be sure to follow him on Facebook, Twitter, and Instagram.
-To be able to order/or buy items from his collection be sure to follow him on the same socials mentioned previously, or simply email him here email@example.com.
-Or directly call either Charmaine: 083 925 0318 or Kamo: 082 645 5399
+Be sure to follow him on Facebook and Twitter.
+To be able to order items from his collection, be sure to follow him on the same socials or simply email him on [email protected].
+You can also directly call either Charmaine: 083 925 0318 or Kamo: 082 645 5399.